PhysicalBit7/notes/docs/software-security/chapter4.md

 Static analysis does happen to encourage better development, you can avoid mistakes in the first place.
 Programmers will begin to manifest certain assumptions they make.
 Don't have blurry lines

 ## The Halting Problem
 Problem that seeks to determine whether a program will eventually halt, or run forever.
-Can we prove that for any program P and inputs to it that P will terminate?
+Can we prove that for any program P and any inputs Q, that P will terminate?
 It is impossible to solve the halting problem for all possible programs and inputs, it is undecidable

 The halting problem and array bounds checking are approximately equal.
 While there is no general algorithm that can determine whether any program will halt or run forever there are methods such as static or dynamic analysis that can determine out of bounds errors.
 However, it is computationally expensive and has been proven to be similar to the halting problem in complexity meaning that for all cases it is difficult to determine if buffer overflows will occur.
 There are programs however that will stop you immediately from accessing memory outside of an array, but C does not do such a thing